 - Take a detailed history.

-- Perform a general physical examination, including a genital examination (unless the individual declines this).
-Include measurements of weight, height and blood pressure.
+- Perform a basic physical examination, including measurements of weight, height and blood pressure, as this may be relevant for endocrine treatment.

 Referral of adults

 Swift referral to specialist gender services is the ideal.
 A number of NHS and private specialist services exist in the UK.
-This is a tertiary service, and depending on local protocols may be accessed from primary or secondary care.
+GPs can refer directly to a gender identity clinic (GIC) in most of the UK.
+In England, prior approval from the clinical commissioning group (CCG) is not required.
 Specialist gender services consist of a multidisciplinary team, which may include psychiatrists, psychologists, psychotherapists, counsellors, surgeons of a number of specialities, endocrinologists, speech and language therapists, dermatologists, occupational therapists, nurses and social workers.

 Referral of children and adolescents

-Young people under the age of 18 should in the first place be referred to the local Child and Adolescent Mental Health Service (CAMHS).
-This is for assessment, diagnosis, and support with associated psychological difficulties.
-Where appropriate, CAMHS may consider referral to the UK's only specialist gender service for children and adolescents, based in London (the Tavistock & Portman NHS Foundation Trust).
+Young people under the age of 18 years should in the first place be referred to the local Child and Adolescent Mental Health Service (CAMHS).
+This is for assessment, diagnosis and support with associated psychological difficulties.
+Where appropriate, CAMHS may consider referral to the UK's only specialist gender service for children and adolescents, based in London (the Tavistock and Portman NHS Foundation Trust).

-In the UK, good practice guidelines for the assessment and treatment of gender dysphoria are laid down by the Royal College of Psychiatrists, and endorsed by a host of organisations involved in management.
+In the UK, good practice guidelines for the assessment and treatment of gender dysphoria are laid down by the RCPsych, and endorsed by a host of organisations involved in management.
 These guidelines are informed by the Standards of Care set by the WPATH.

 Note that it is important to address users of gender services as they would wish to be addressed.
 Ask which they would prefer, discreetly, as soon as possible.
 Mistakes in gender address can cause offence and distress.